GameStop Trade-In: Expert Strategies to Maximize Trade Value

 Here are the results:

-Remember the initial cash offer?
+Remember the initial cash offer from GameStop?
 It was $72.40.
-Now we’re just a few dollars away from our old friend Benjamin Franklin.
+Now we’re talking Benjamin Franklin.

-How to Get the Most In-Store Credit for Your GameStop Trade-In
+3 Tips to Get the Highest Quote for Your GameStop Trade-In

 By now, you know the value of opting for the in-store credit.
-If you exchange it using Cardpool, you can turn that GameStop store credit into 32% more cash and even more in Amazon credit.
+If you get the balance loaded onto a Shell gas card, you can exchange it using GiftCard, and earn 38% more cash.

-But there are a few other ways to make sure you’re getting the best quote.
-These tips could get you up to 30% extra trade-in value with GameStop.
+But there are a few other ways to make sure you’re getting the best quote upfront.
+These tips could increase your trade-in value even more.

 The PowerUp Rewards program at GameStop offers members-only benefits.
 The program is tiered, and the basic membership is free.
 The free tier offers points, which can be redeemed for discounts and other perks, based on how much you spend in the store.
 Free members also get birthday bonuses.